Laverda 1200: 30th Anniversary 1200

 To celebrate 30 years of motorcycle production, Laverda announced in 1979 that they would produce a limited edition 30th Anniversary 1200 model.
-200 of these were produced, although less than 50 were sold to the public.
+200 of these were produced, although fewer than 50 were sold to the public.
 The remainder were sold to the Libya Police Force.

 A hydraulic clutch and drilled discs were fitted.
 This was the first Laverda to be fitted with these items.
 The engine was fitted with larger inlet valves, as used on the Jota.
 The model was finished in Black and gold with the chrome parts finished black chrome, the engine covers were also finished in black.
 A handle bar fairing and seat cover that were unique to this model.
 The steering nut was gold plated.

 Every bike was supplied with a personalised letter from Massimo Laverda and a gold medal with the owner's picture etched on it.

 1200TS

 Carrying on with the Gran Turismo concept, the 1200TS was introduced in 1979.
 It featured a handlebar fairing, engine-hugging fiberglass lowers and a new tail section on the seat.
 Most TS models were finished in silver with maroon coachlines.
 In 1980 larger inlet valves were fitted and in 1981 a larger Nippon Denso alternator was fitted and the ignition pick-ups moved to the primary side.

 For the American market softer touring cams were fitted along with more restrictive exhausts and noise-cancelling baffles in the airbox.